• Skip to primary navigation

 Roasted Turbot with Cauliflower Florets Recipe

-Turbot is our favorite fish to cook right now, and our seafood expert, Mike Kanter, loves pairing this delicious flat fish with roasted cauliflower florets.
+Turbot is our favorite fish to cook right now, and we especially love pairing this delicious flat fish with roasted cauliflower florets.
 Serve this up at your next dinner party and your guests will go home wowed!
-Get the recipe after the jump.

 Total Recipe Time: 40-45 minutes